isciences/wsim/docs/concepts/electric_power.rst

 * Actual generation (where absent, this can be estimated from default factors per fuel type.)
 * Cooling type.
 In particular, the electric power assessment must know whether a given thermoelectic plant is water-cooled, whether the source of that water is seawater is freshwater, and whether a once-through cooling system is used.

 Power plant locations, fuel types, and capacities are available from the open-source `Global Power Plant Database <https://github.com/wri/global-power-plant-database>`_ (GPPD).
-In some cases, estimated generation is also avilable in GPPD.
+In some cases, estimated generation is also available in GPPD.
 Cooling type and generation information can be appended to GPPD by linking against the commercial World Electric Power Plant database.
 When this information is not available, WSIM makes the following assumptions: